KxSystems/docs-v1/docs/ref/ipc.md

 TCP/IP is used for communicating between processes.
 The protocol is extremely simple, as is the message format.

+!!! tip "TCP/IP message format"
     One can see what a TCP/IP message looks like by using `-8!object`, which generates the byte vector for the serialization of the object.

-!!! note
     This information is provided for debugging and troubleshooting only.